ptsochantaris/trailer-cli/README.md

 ```
 trailer -token <API access token>
+trailer -token test
 ```

+- `-token test` Makes a test request to the server to ensure the token you have specified is valid, or displays any error the server returned.
+You can also use `-token display` to view the stored token.

 - Update your local data cache anytime to get notifications of activity, etc.